 “You are one run away from better mood,” an unknown wise person once said, and I can’t agree with it more.
 I have never gone on a run, and then afterwards regretted that I went on that run.
 A total addiction to the runner’s high.

 I was a racket and team sports guy growing up, focusing on activities that maximized my hand-eye coordination.
 I hated pure endurance sports, particularly running, mostly because I sucked.
-An experiment conducted during an anthropology class in college concluded that I had the lung capacity of a smoker even though I didn’t smoke.
+An experiment conducted during an anthropology lab in college concluded that I had the lung capacity of a smoker even though I didn’t smoke.
 So it’s amusing to me that running has become my therapy.
 I even think the most creatively, logically and passionately when I’m pounding the road and trails.

 The process of putting one foot in front of the other, hearing my footfalls and breathing, is reliable.
 After logging countless mileages, I have a good understanding of my body and running capability, yet through the simple process, I can continue to redefine what this capability means.
 I know running will make me healthier, feel younger, more confident and more comfortable with myself, and all these improvements will spill over to other aspects of my life.
 It’s trustworthy and comforting.